Individual

 Scott is a graduate student pursuing his MS in Counseling at the University of North Texas in Dal...
 Read More

-Aleia was born and raised in Indiana but relocated to Texas in 2020 alongside her husband and cats.
-In her spare time, she enjoys exploring new places, spending time with friends and family, reading books, watching sports, participating in game nights, watching her favorite movies and TV shows, or snuggling with her cats, Daisy and Dora.
+Aleia was born and raised in Indiana but relocated to Texas in 2020 alongside her husband and cats, Daisy and Dora.
+In her spare time, she enjoys exploring new places, spending time with friends and family, reading books, watching sports, participating in game nights, watching her favorite movies and TV shows, or snuggling with her cats.

 Tristan does last-ditch couples counseling and conflict work for families on fire, and top down trauma work with clients.
 He also does faith-based spirituality work around church hurt and other forms of religious trauma.
 Tristan also works with adults (18 and up) struggling with inadequacy, addictions, and self-image.